-NOTE: You must pick up a tax exempt form from Accounts Payable.
-The school district will not be responsible for any sales tax paid.

-Credit Card Requested: VISA Gas Card Wegmans Lowes Purpose(s) of Request & Explanation & Description of Items/Services to be purchased: Date(s) You Request to Have Temporary Custody of District Credit Card: Is the requested purchase backordered?: YES or NO (circle one) Requested Maximum Dollar Account Code:

-Requested Maximum Dollar Value of Authorization:

-Signature of Person Requesting Authorization

-My signature above indicates that I have read and understand the attached Naples CSD Credit Card Policy #5321 and Regulation #5321-R. Any authorization below is limited to specific purposes, dates, and dollar amount as listed above.
-I understand that I am responsible for submitting itemized receipts for all authorized purchases at the time I return the credit card.
-I also understand that I will responsible for any unauthorized purchases.

-The Above Request is (circle one): Approved Denied Signature of the School Business Administrator: Date :

-Credit Card Signed Out: Credit Car d Returned with Re eceipt(s): Employee Signature Date Employee Si ignature Date Accounts Payable Signature Date Accounts Pa yable Signature Date
+tax paid.
+Credit Card Requested: VISA Gas Card Wegmans Lowes Purpose(s) of Rebe purchased: equest & Explanation & Description of Items/Services to Date(s) You Request to Have Temporary Custody of District Credit Card: Is the requested d purchase backordered?: YES or NO (circle one) 13 the requested a parenase sackoracrea TES of two (effect offer Requested Maximum Dollar Value of Authorization: · \$ Signature of Person Requesting Authorization #5321 and Regulation #5321-R. An amount as listed above.
+I understai y authorization belo nd that I am respon derstand the attached Naples CSD Credit Card Policy low is limited to specific purposes, dates, and dollar asible for submitting itemized receipts for all ard.
+I also understand that I will responsible for any The Above Request is (circle one): Approved Denied Signature of the School Business Administrator: Date: Credit Card Signed Out: Credit Card Returned with Receipt(s): Employee Signature Date Employee Signature Date